 There are some organisations and charities that give financial assistance to people when times get tough.

-Turn2Us lets you search for monetary assistance based on your circumstance; for example, if you are a carer, in the Armed Forces, or have suffered bereavement.
+Turn2Us lets you search for monetary assistance based on your circumstance; e.g., if you are a carer, in the Armed Forces, or have suffered bereavement.

 The Skinners’ Benevolent Trust gives small grants up to £250 to individuals and families for the purchase of essential items.
-They have specific criteria for who can benefit, where they live and what the money can be spent on: you can check these here.
+They have specific criteria for who can benefit and what the money can be spent on: you can check these here.

 Advice and Guidance